About Spencer Wilton

 Spencer rounded off 2018 with marrying his long term partner and fellow dressage rider Darren Hicks.
 In 2019 Spencer unfortunately had to undergo back surgery which put a halt to his competition season.
 Having made a full recovery he started his 2020 Tokyo build up with four consecutive wins at the Lier & Keysoe CDIs, before COVID-19 lockdown commenced in the middle of March.
 Having had an easy year in 2020, Super Nova II will be coming back in 2021 to restart his Olympic campaign.

-With no competition commitments during 2020, Spencer & Darren were able to make the move to their new base at The Cotswold Club Equestrian.
+With no competition commitments during 2020, Spencer & Darren moved to the Cotswolds.